Truvis/Sentinel/Parsers/LogStash/OPNSense/ReadMe.md

 # OPNsense > LogStash > Azure Sentinel

-NOTE: This guide does not touch on the parsing of the other log types from other services within OpnSense(expect that to come later).
+>NOTE: This guide does not touch on the parsing of the other log types from other services within OpnSense(expect that to come later).

+>NOTE: This guide currently is primarily for using a Custom Log Analytics table.
+Expect a modification to use ASIM-formatted NetworkSessions log later.

-UPDATE: Suricata parsing was added
+>UPDATE: Suricata parsing was added.
+Make sure

-### Ubuntu (v18.04-v20.04+) Server onPrem
+### Ubuntu (v22.04) Server in Azure

-1. Install Ubuntu Server (v18.04-v20.04+) on a Virtual Machine or Computer and update the OS.
+1. Install Ubuntu Server (v22.04) on an Azure Virtual Machine (or maybe computer connected to Azure with ARC?).

     ```BASH
     sudo apt update; sudo apt upgrade -y